-12. GOVERNANCE - CYBER REPORT (Pages 261 - 318)
+15. GOVERNANCE: CYBER REPORT (Pages 285 - 314)

-To consider a report of the Director of Corporate Operations providing an update on actions take, since June 2022, to improve the cyber controls in place for the pension systems.
+To receive a report from the Director of Corporate Operations updating the Panel and Board on the work which has taken place since the last update in July 2023 to improve the cyber controls in place for the pension systems.